ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2017-03-03-thinking-farewell-aaron-jesse-johnny.md

 When we first heard Johnny speak about his idea, we were enthusiastic to work together on the challenge, but we  certainly had reservations about  the extent we thought it was possible.
 The field is seemingly dense  with competing vested interests and incumbents not keen on relinquishing their privileged positions.
 He has truly risen to the challenge and more.

-Johnny's work through [http://openoil.net/](Open Oil) is an example of how openness creates opportunities across the board.
+Johnny's work through [Open Oil](http://openoil.net/) is an example of how openness creates opportunities across the board.
 This is not about an expose or catching anyone out.
 It is about helping everyone make informed, contextual decisions by redressing the balance knowledge and power.
 The more we know, the better decisions we can make about how we manage these resources and the impact they have on our environment, societies and economies.
 It has shown what is really possible using publicly available data.

 His spontaneous expressions of pure joy - jumping onto a swing or walking into the pouring rain - is so infectious, he really does make the impossible seem, and therefore become, possible.